cscawley/cscawley.github.io/_posts/2016-05-21-a-western-study.md

 ---
 layout: post
 title: The Western
-excerpt: "In the Western genre, society tends to be organized around codes of honor rather than a rationalistic systems… Abstract law where people have no social order larger than their immediate peers, family or even themselves alone."
+excerpt: "In the Western genre, society tends to be organized around codes of honor rather than a rationalistic system… Abstract law where people have no social order larger than their immediate peers, family or even themselves alone."
 categories: [Film Studies]
 comments: true
 image: